DasIstTomas/Praktika_App/README.md

 2. Go through onboarding to the language selection screen.
 3. Change the language to Italian.

+Note: The test is repeatable regradless of state of the app.

 ### Test Actions

 - Click the "Get started" button.